AckerlyXu/heima/articles/virtual-machines/windows/ps-hybrid-cloud-test-env-lob.md

 This environment is now ready for you to deploy your web-based application on LOB1 and test functionality from CLIENT1 on the Corpnet subnet.

 ## Next step
-* Add a new virtual machine using the [Azure portal preview](../virtual-machines-windows-hero-tutorial.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).
+* Add a new virtual machine using the [Azure Portal](../virtual-machines-windows-hero-tutorial.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json).